7 things pastors should know about millennials and work

-My church, Trinity Presbyterian in Charlottesville, VA, has hosted a Fellows Program for nearly 15 years.
-It’s an opportunity for recent college graduates to come to our city, live in congregants’ homes, serve in our church and community, take seminary courses, and work half-time in marketplace jobs suited to their career interests.
+Trinity Presbyterian in Charlottesville, Virginia, has hosted a Fellows Program for nearly 15 years.
+It’s an opportunity for recent college graduates to come to our city, live in congregants’ homes, serve in our church and community, take seminary courses, and work part-time in marketplace jobs suited to their career interests.
 Dennis Doran has directed Trinity’s program since its beginning.
-I interviewed him recently, as well as Kelly Madden from the Boston Fellows program, and read some articles about millennials in the workplace.
+Through an interview with him and Kelly Madden from the Boston Fellows program, and through reading several articles about millennials in the workplace, I came to several conclusions that might help you better understand the millennials in your congregation.
 Here’s what I learned.

-Dennis Doran reports that the phrase “I want to make a difference in the world” has become “almost an obsession” with millennials.
-He loves and affirms their passion, but notes that it is sometimes accompanied by two tensions.
+Doran reports that the phrase “I want to make a difference in the world” has become “almost an obsession” with millennials.
+He loves and affirms their passion, but notes how it’s sometimes accompanied by two tensions.
 First, many want that “difference-making” job right now.
 Some are reluctant to pay their dues in the lowly, less responsible positions; they want leadership roles.
-Others over-analyze—to the point of paralysis—various possible job opportunities.
+Others over-analyze — to the point of paralysis — various job opportunities.
 They’re afraid of making a wrong choice and somehow missing out on that difference-making job.

 Second, some want a big salary to accompany their world-changing job.
 But those two things don’t always go together.
 Pastors can affirm young adults for their fervor for making the world a better place.
-They can also helpfully remind young people about what their role is, and what God’s role is, in that project.
+They can also remind young people about what their role is, and what God’s role is.
 And they can bring a dose of reality to the conversation by telling stories of Christians who worked over the long haul, often for modest remuneration, to bring about needed societal change.

 2. Millennials can romanticize the nonprofit sector

-“I find myself often having to tell the Fellows that God can show up on Wall Street and not just the nonprofit sector,” Doran chuckles.
+“I find myself often having to tell the fellows that God can show up on Wall Street and not just the nonprofit sector,” Doran said.
 “God is in Excel spreadsheets.
 He’s in places of power.
 He’s in the places you might not expect.”

-Madden has seen this phenomenon of valuing the nonprofit over the for-profit sector with his Fellows too.
-When I was in Boston to address his group last spring, he specifically requested I tell some stories of young professionals working for Kingdom good in spheres other than the nonprofit world.
+Madden has seen this phenomenon of valuing the nonprofit over the for-profit sector with his fellows, too.
+When I was in Boston to address his group, he specifically requested I tell several stories of young professionals working for kingdom good in spheres other than the nonprofit world.

 Pastors can help young professionals gain a more balanced view by being careful to affirm congregants who are making the community a better place through their businesses.